-- Sex as a Rite-of-Passage: Hubert Péricand slept with Arlette Corail while she was hiding him from Germans, and with his joining of La Résistance means that he's approaching adulthood .
+- Sex as Rite-of-Passage: Hubert Péricand slept with Arlette Corail while she was hiding him from Germans, that and his joining of La Résistance means that he's approaching adulthood.

 - Teens Are Monsters: Those who murdered Father Péricand surely are.

 - Too Good for This Sinful Earth: Everyone's opinion about Philippe Péricand's death.